segasai/q3c/README.md

 Alternatively, instead of CLUSTER, you can also just reorder your table yourself before indexing (can be faster) `my_db# create table mytable1 as select * from mytable order by q3c_ang2ipix(ra,dec);`

-The last step is analyzing your table:
+The last step after creating the index is analyzing your table:

 `my_db# ANALYZE mytable;`